How much are electric vehicles affected by Minnesota's extreme cold?

 But how practical are they, really, given limits on far how they can go on a single charge, especially in Minnesota’s bitter cold winters?

-Star Tribune reader Michael Orange, an environmental consultant, posed that question to Curious Minnesota, the newspaper’s community-driven reporting project that invites readers to join the newsroom and ask the questions they want answered.
+Star Tribune reader Michael Orange, an environmental consultant, posed that question to Curious Minnesota, our community-driven reporting project fueled by great questions from inquisitive readers.
+His question was selected by readers who voted for it to be answered by us.

 The short answer is that cold temperatures do degrade electric vehicles’ performance.
 Electric vehicles perform at their peak in temperatures between 50 and 80 degrees, when the lithium-ion battery’s power can focus on propelling the vehicle down the road and not be diverted using energy to heat or cool the cabin.